All articles

 The Ritz-Carlton, Kuala Lumpur Marriott STARS

-An established, well-run address on Jalan Imbi, in the thick of the Golden Triangle rather than the KLCC tourist strip — a genuine trade of postcard views for street-level access to the city's restaurant and nightlife scene.
+An established, well-run address on Jalan Imbi, in the thick of the Golden Triangle rather than the KLCC tourist strip — a trade of postcard views for street-level access to the city's restaurant and nightlife scene.
 The hardware is a little older than its Bukit Bintang neighbours, but the service culture is the more consistent of the two Marriott luxury options in town.

 Marriott STARS perks →